Enalean/tuleap-documentation-en/languages/en/user-guide/cvs.rst

 e-mail notification on certain events like commit or add (note:
 |SYSPRODUCTNAME| already does it for you - see below), check the
-format of a CVS tag before accepting it, etc. (See the CVS Documentation cited in ? for more information about CVS administrative files).
+format of a CVS tag before accepting it, etc. (See the CVS Documentation cited in :ref:`CVS-reference` for more information about CVS administrative files).

     **Tip**